waynedsz/sandwich_shop/lib/worksheet.md

 #### Commit Your Changes

+Recall that you can open the Command Palette in VS Code with **Ctrl + Shift + P** on Windows or **⌘ + Shift + P** on macOS.
+In there, type `Source Control: Focus on Changes View`.

-Commit your work with a message like `Define OrderScreen stateful widget`.
+After reviewing your changes, commit them with a message like `Define OrderScreen stateful widget`.
 But don't run the app yet.

 ## Building the UI for `OrderScreen`